Transcending the Mundane

 The goal of such practices was “to attain an exalted state of existence through diligent cultivation of the world’s deeper realities,” according to Kirkland, and not, thus, stress relief, a good night’s sleep, or trim abs, though these might be byproducts of the practice.
 “Such attainments were generally predicated upon a process of personal purification and an enhanced awareness of reality—i.e., a process of moral, spiritual, and cognitive growth.”

 Another scholar, Akira Akahori, echoes this appraisal, both in terms of the means and their fruits.
 He writes that, traditionally, “One can only become immortal by being singularly dedicated to the work, renouncing the common world completely, and being fearless even in the face of death.”
 This often meant, in practice, hours of dedicated practice each day.
-Some adepts would perform their gymnastics and meditations for more than a dozen hours a day, and this atop the study of scriptures and consumption of carefully concocted foods and medicinals.
-Such programs, practically speaking, could only be commenced in a monastic setting or the isolation of a mountain hermitage.
-Or cave.
+Some adepts would perform their gymnastics and meditations for more than a dozen hours a day, atop the study of scriptures and consumption of carefully concocted foods and medicinals.
+Such programs, practically speaking, could only be undertaken in a monastic setting or the isolation of a mountain hermitage or cave.
 Just one disruption at the wrong time could prove disastrous.

 The promise, then?
 “Utter freedom of body and mind is the ultimate reward, an immortality equal to that of heaven and earth,” according to Akira.